-&lt;sup>4 Annualized premiums from level premium new business is calculated by multiplying the number of payments in a year by the amount of premiums received at a time.
+2 Annualized premiums from level premium new business are calculated by multiplying the number of payments in a year by the amount of premiums received at one time.
 It should be noted that the definition of annualized premiums here is different from that used in disclosures such as financial results and annual reports.

-&lt;sup>5 The average annualization multiplier is calculated as (Present value of premium income - New business single premium) / Annualized premiums from level premium new business.
+3 The average annualization multiplier is calculated as (Present value of premium income - New business single premium) / Annualized premiums from level premium new business.